danodriscoll/giltedged-systems/docs/abmlp-x/abmlp-x-theia.md

     </figcaption>
 </figure>

-Theia collects the consumption demands of both Government and Households when computing the national income.
+Theia computes in model run macroeconomic data.
+For instance, Theia collects the consumption demands of both Government and Households when computing the national income.
+Theia also computes information on Government money instruments issued as well as the average wealth of Household agents and the (average) wage paid to them.

-Theia also records that portion of wealth held by Household agents not invested in Government interest-bearing money instruments: Macroeconomic information that will of interest to agents of the (proposed) Asset Manager class.